mlswg/mls-protocol/draft-ietf-mls-protocol.md

 they receive the private keys for nodes, as described in
 {{ratchet-tree-updates}}.

-## Ratchet Tree Updates
+## Ratchet Tree Commits

 Nodes in a tree are always updated along the direct path from a leaf to the root.
-The generator of the update chooses a random secret value "path_secret[0]", and generates a sequence of "path secrets", one for each node from the leaf to the root.
+The generator of the Commit chooses a random secret value "path_secret[0]", and generates a sequence of "path secrets", one for each node from the leaf to the root.
 That is, path_secret[0] is used for the leaf, path_secret[1] for its parent,